-On December 07, 2025, John Wayne is currently ranked #930 among the most popular actors online with 5,269 daily Wikipedia pageviews.
+On January 28, 2026, John Wayne is currently ranked #813 among the most popular actors online with 5,271 daily Wikipedia pageviews.
+John Wayne is currently trending online.
 The most popular works John Wayne has appeared in include I Love Lucy (TV) and The Searchers (movie).

 John Wayne Popularity History